Cathy Crowe

 Cathy Crowe, (born 1952) is a Canadian "street nurse", educator, author, social justice activist and filmmaker, specializing in advocacy for the homeless in Canada.
 She is a frequent commentator on issues related to health, homelessness and affordable housing.
 She is currently a visiting practitioner at Toronto Metropolitan University.

 Early life and education

 Born in Cobourg, Ontario, but raised in Kingston, Ontario, Cathy Crowe moved to Toronto to work and study at the Toronto General Hospital, where she received a diploma in nursing in 1972.
 In 1985, she received a Bachelor of Applied Arts in nursing from Ryerson Polytechnical Institute (now Toronto Metropolitan University).
-In 1992, she received her Master of Education in Sociology, from the Ontario Institute for Studies in Education (OISE).
+In 1992, she received her Master of Education in Sociology, from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.

 She was married twice; with her last marriage, to former Metro Toronto Councillor Roger Hollander, ending in divorce in 1995.
 She has a daughter and three grandsons.

 Community work

 Crowe became known as a "street nurse", a term coined in the early 1990s by a homeless man in the impoverished downtown Toronto area where she worked.
 She is noted for her work with the homeless and poor populations in Toronto, Canada's largest city.
 She is an activist for affordable housing, public health and social justice.
 In 1998, along with other social justice activists and academics, she co-founded the Toronto Disaster Relief Committee (TDRC).
 They brought public attention to homelessness, declaring it to be a man-made disaster, which in their view, qualified as a social welfare disaster requiring the same kind of response that governments give to natural disasters.
 This human-disaster was the basis for the name of the group and many of its ideas.
 The TDRC and Crowe promoted the idea of a "One Percent Solution" to end homelessness.
 The one percent solution calls for each level of government to commit an additional one percent of their budget towards affordable, social housing.